25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 Yes, you can eat smoked salmon during pregnancy as long as it’s well-cooked!

-Jazz up your omelette with a little smoked salmon which offers important nutrients such as protein, omega-3 fatty acids and iodine.
+Jazz up your omelet with a little smoked salmon which offers important nutrients such as protein, omega-3 fatty acids and iodine.

 Simple, quick, easy and nutritious.
-If you love a good old bowl of muesli and yoghurt, go for it.
+If you love a good old bowl of muesli and yogurt, go for it.

-Just choose a muesli with no added sugar and plain Greek yoghurt.
+Just choose muesli with no added sugar and plain Greek yogurt.
 Top with berries for an extra nutrient boost if you like!

 18. Poached Eggs on Toast with Mushrooms, Spinach and Tomato

-One of my all-time favourite savoury breakfast options is simple poached eggs on wholegrain sourdough with sauteed veggies on the side - nutritious, delicious and filling.
+One of my all-time favorite savory breakfast options is simple poached eggs on wholegrain sourdough with sauteed veggies on the side - nutritious, delicious and filling.

 Once again, just make sure the eggs are cooked through.